Whimsy Stick

 Your breed has a profile.
 The right pole matches it.

-Two models, eleven breed guides, one tool that closes the predatory motor pattern.
+Two models, twelve breed guides, one tool that closes the predatory motor pattern.
 Pick the model that matches your dog’s weight and click the breed guide for the protocol.

 0